Numerical approximation of boundary value problems for curvature flow and elastic flow in Riemannian manifolds: Fully discrete finite element approximations

 Let $0= t_0 < t_1 < \ldots < t_{M-1} < t_M = T$ be a partitioning of $[0,T]$ into possibly variable time steps $\ttau_m = t_{m+1} - t_{m}$, $m=0,\ldots, M-1$.
 For a given $\vec{X}^m\in \Vh$ we let $\vec\nu^m$ and $\vec\omega^m$ be the fully discrete analogues to (\ref{eq:tauh}) and \eqref{eq:omegah}, respectively.

 For the implementation of the presented schemes some metric-dependent quantities need to be calculated.
 For the metrics in \eqref{eq:gs} and \eqref{eq:gAngenent}, \eqref{eq:gcone} we list these expressions for the convenience of the reader in Table~\ref{tab:g}.
-For the metric \eqref{eq:gGNS} all the necessary quantities can be calculated with the help of the chain rule, on noting from \eqref{eq:U} that $(\nabla\,g)(\vec z) = U^T\, (\nabla_{\bf u}\,\Psi)({\bf u}_0 + U\,\vec z)$.
+For the metric \eqref{eq:gGNS} all the necessary quantities can be calculated with the help of the chain rule, using the fact that e.g.\ $(\nabla\,g)(\vec z) = U^T\, (\nabla_{\bf u}\,\Psi)({\bf u}_0 + U\,\vec z)$.